RocketChat/docs-old/guides/administrator-guides/file-upload/README.md

 ### Google Storage Bucket Name

-The name of the bucket which the files should be uploaded to.
+The name of the bucket to which files should be uploaded .

 ### Proxy Avatars